 Key Stage 3 (Years 7 to 9)

 All subjects are timetabled as discrete lessons and are taught by specialist teachers.
 Students are given the opportunity to achieve in a variety of disciplines and to acquire skills and knowledge which will provide the basis for future learning.
 Students are taught in ability sets in English, Maths, Science, Geography, History, Religious Studies, French, Art, Music, Drama, PE, ICT, Food, Textiles, Resistant Materials, Graphics and Personal and Social Education.
 In addition to these subjects in year 8 and 9, some students will have the opportunity to study Spanish as well as French.
-More detailed subject information can be found on the left hand side of this page.
+More detailed subject information can be found on the left hand side of this page along with revision resources.

 Key Stage 4 (Years 10 and 11)